VenusProtocol/isolated-pools/README.md

 ```

-- To run fork tests add FORK_MAINNET=true and QUICK_NODE_KEY in the .env file.
+- To run fork tests add FORK=true, FORKED_NETWORK and one ARCHIVE_NODE var in the .env file.

 ## Deployment